Jean76er/sig_swe_project/README.md

 # sig-swe-firstproject
-First project that I am working on in ACM club.
+First project as a part of ACM.
 Spotify web app that returns top tracks from a certain artist.

 How to run
 - Start the virtual env with command: tutorial-env\scripts\activate